Follow the steps on this page to apply for a bond refund.

 How long it takes to process the refund

-It takes up to 5 working days to process a bond refund once a completed application is received.
-Once processed, the money will be paid to the bank account(s) listed on the Bond refund form.
+It takes up to 10 working days to process a bond refund once a completed application is received.
+Once processed, the money will be paid to the bank account(s) entered by the tenant.

 Interpretation: working days — Residential Tenancy Act 1986(external link)